Nagasaki45/UnsocialVR/README.md

   - Dissonance Voice Chat 6.0.1.
 You will need to buy it from the assets store.
 - python 2.7
 - PureData 0.48.1.
+- blender (2.79b is known to be working, but it shouldn't realy matter).

 How to run: